 - The position associated with the nominated occupation is genuine; and

 - The visa applicant’s intention to perform the occupation is genuine.

-Work Experience: Visa applicants are required to have worked in the nominated occupation, or a related field, for at least 2 years.
+Work Experience: It is among the requirements of the visa subclass 482 that applicants have worked in the nominated occupation, or a related field, for at least 2 years.

-- Subclass 482 (Temporary Skill Shortage) visa in the Short‑term stream
+Subclass 482 TSS visa in the Short‑term stream

 - IELTS – overall band score of at least 5.0 – score of at least 4.5 for each test component.